kobinabrandon/kobinabrandon/README.md

 ### Who am I?
-I'm a budding Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.
+I'm a Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.

 After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things, specifically, complete machine learning systems that solve problems I care about.